lost-scripts/.github/ENVIRONMENT.md

 # Other... #
 ############

-#export MSYS=winsymlinks:nativestrict # Allow symlink creation on Windows perpetually
+#export MSYS=winsymlinks:nativestrict # Allow symlink creation on Windows perpetually (commented due to it causes tab problems afterwards)

 ##############